Can CranioSacral Therapy Help Knee Pain?

 How does this relate it to a painful knee?

 Let’s say the impact energy did not leave the bottom of the spine during the fall and is literally encapsulated in the coccyx and sacral area.
-The membranes will tighten up and you will inadvertengly change the gait.
+The membranes will tighten up, and you will inadvertently change your gait.
 The center of gravity might change as well as the feedback for balance.
 Now other parts of the body might have to work harder.
 Your body might be leaning over to one side instead of being balanced.

 If the body starts leaning to one side we might not notice right away.
 That is because our brain will make sure we see the world leveled no matter what.